-The second half of the 20th Century is referred to as the Cold War, a period in which two powers, the United States and the Soviet Union, raced im military arms development and in an intelligence war.
-Both of these countries owned and developed nuclear weapons which were supposed to have been a force for them and to ensure that one of the parties had a victory in the war of destruction, which, according to many, was supposed to take place quickly.
+The second half of the twentieth century is referred to as the Cold War, a period in which two powers, the United States and the Soviet Union, were leading an arms race and an intelligence war with each other.
+Both of these countries owned and developed the nuclear weapons that determined their strength and were intended to ensure victory for one side in a war of destruction that many thought would happen quickly.

-One of the most powerful weapons available at that time was submarines equipped with ballistic missiles, which, operating close to the sea border, could theoretically – in case of a potential conflict – blast entire cities or military facilities from the surface of the Earth.
-These ships were strategically important and both the USSR and the USA were racing technologically for dominance of the oceans.
+One of the most powerful weapons of the battlefield at that time were submarines equipped with ballistic missiles, which, operating close to the enemy’s sea border, could theoretically – in case of potential conflict – wipe out entire cities or military objects.
+These vessels were of strategic importance and both the USSR and the USA were engaged in a technological race for dominance in the oceans.

-One of such ships was the Soviet K-129 submarine, which was launched in 1959 and was powered by diesel engines and armed with 3 ballistic missiles with a range of over 1000 km.
-In 1967 the ship carried out two patrols of the Pacific Ocean.
-The last of them, the third one, was to take place at the beginning of 1968 and ended with the K-129 sailing to the banks of Hawaii, where Pearl Harbor, the American Navy base, was located.
-The command of the Soviet fleet ordered Pear Harbor to be within the range of the three warheads that the ship was carrying there.
+One such ship was the Soviet K-129 launched in 1959, powered by a diesel engine and armed with 3 ballistic missiles with a range of over 1000 km.
+In 1967 the ship carried out two on patrols in the Pacific Ocean.
+The last one, the third one, was to take place at the beginning of 1968 and end with the K-129 reaching the shores of Hawaii, where Pearl Harbor, the base of the American Navy, is located.
+The command of the Soviet fleet ordered the Pear Harbor to be within range of the three warheads that the vessel was carrying there.

 The captain of the K-129 was Vladimir Kobzar, who was then named one of the best officers of the Soviet Navy.
-The captain took the ship to sea on February 24,1968, taking off from the base on Kamchatka.
-The messages he sent at the beginning of the patrol described the beginning of the mission as calm and trouble-free.
-However, on March 8th, when the Soviet ship was located 2700 km from Hawaii, the K-129 was shaken by an explosion which broke a 3-metre hole in the midst of the submarine, and immediately sent the pride of the USSR navy to the bottom of the ocean.
-98 of the trapped sailors had no chance to survive.
-They didn’t even manage to send an SOS signal.
-The hull settled at a depth of approx. 5000 m.
+The captain took the submarine to sea on February 24,1968, taking off from the base on Kamchatka.
+The reports he sent at the start of the patrol described the beginning of the mission as calm and trouble-free.
+However, on March 8th, when the the K-129 was located 2700 km from Hawaii, she was shaken by an explosion that ripped a 3-meter hole in the midship, and immediately sent the pride of the Soviet Navy to the bottom of the ocean.
+The 98 sailors trapped in the submarine had no chance of survival; they did not even manage to send the SOS signal.
+The wreck settled at a depth of about 5000 metres.

-It was the largest catastrophe in the history of the Soviet Navy (the Kursk tragedy occurred after the collapse of the Soviet Union) – in one moment the entire crew of the warship and the nuclear weapons with which it was armed were lost.
-The sinking of the K-129 is also one of the four unexplained disappearances of the Cold War submarines: the other three are also the French Minerve, the Israeli INS Dakar and the American USS Scorpion.
+It was the largest catastrophe in the history of the Soviet Navy (the Kursk tragedy occurred after the collapse of the Soviet Union).
+In an instant the entire crew of the submarine and the nuclear weapons with which she was armed, were lost.
+The sinking of K-129 is also one of four unexplained disappearances of Cold War submarines: also the French Minerve, the Israeli INS Dakar and the American USS Scorpion.

-When the Soviets realized that contact with the K-129 had been lost, an exploration team was immediately sent to the North Pacific.
-The action ended in a fiasco; the ship was not found, and the American units circulating nearby aroused suspicions of Soviet commanders.
-The search team was cancelled on 28 April 1968, the families of the missing seafarers were compensated and it would seem that this was the end of the history of the K-129.
+When the Soviets realized that contact with K-129 had been lost, a search group was immediately sent to the North Pacific.
+The action ended in failure; the vessel was not found, additionally the American units sailing nearby aroused suspicion among the Soviet commanders.
+The search team was not cancelled until April 28, 1968.
+The families of the missing crew were paid compensation and it would seem that this is the end of the history of the K-129.

-A problem immediately arose – the K-129 was at a depth of about 5,000 m, while American submarines could descend only to a maximum depth of 600 m.
-A special system of undersea cameras was developed and installed on the nuclear submarine USS Halibut.
-The unit came to Hawaii in the greatest secret, from where she was supposed to go to search for the K-129, and her seamen (except captain, chief officer and intelligence officer) were not informed about the purpose of the expedition throughout the entire operation – their oath of secrecy continues to this day.
-The exploration project was financed by secret bank accounts with a total of $70 million.
+Immediately a problem arose – K-129 was lying at a depth of about 5000 m, while American submarines could descend at a maximum depth of 600 m.
+A special system of undersea cameras was developed and mounted on the USS Halibut nuclear submarine.
+The American vessel arrived in the greatest secrecy in Hawaii, from where she was supposed to go in search of K-129.
+Her crew (apart from the captain, first officer and intelligence officer) were not informed about the purpose of the expedition throughout the operation – their oath of secrecy continues to this day.
+The search project was financed from secret bank accounts with $70 million.

-The USS Halibut was in immersion after leaving Pearl Harbor.
-It had an area with a radius of 8km; such a large area combined with the depth of the Soviet ship (5,000 m) made the task very difficult for the Americans.
-The method of searching, i.e. shooting the bottom, forced Halibut to swim back and forth while the suspended photographic device floated 6m above the bottom.
-The pictures were taken immediately on the ship.
-Interestingly enough, the photographers didn’t know what to look for.
+After leaving Pearl Harbor, USS Halibut was constantly submerged.
+She had an area to explore with a radius of 8km; such a large area combined with the depth at which the Soviet submarine settled (5000m) made the task very difficult for the Americans.
+The way of searching, i.e. photographing the seabed forced USS Halibut to swim back and forth, while the photographic device hanging from her was swimming 6m above the seabed.
+The photographs were developed immediately on the submarine.
+What is interesting, the photographers did not know what to look for on them.

 The mission of the Americans was not only difficult, but also dangerous.
-For two weeks, a Soviet vessel was circulating over the Halibut, dropping its sonar cargoes, probably searching for the K-129, while the Captain of the Halibut, Charles Moore hid the ship under the layer of cold water, while the warmer layer was hiding under a layer of cold water and the warmer layer reflected sonar sounds.
+For two weeks, a Soviet warship was circulating over Halibut, using sonar and probably searching for K-129.
+The Captain of USS Halibut, Charles Moore hid the submarine under the layer of cold water, while the higher, warmer layer reflected the sonar sounds.
 Thus, detection by Russians was avoided and the bold intelligence mission remained a secret.

-On August 20,1968, President Johnson’s risk paid off – the USS Halibut, which was circulating in the Pacific Ocean, came across the wreck of the K-129.
+On August 20,1968, President Johnson’s risk paid off – USS Halibut came across the wreck of the K-129.
 The Soviet submarine was then photographed for three weeks, taking over 32,000 photos, which for the Americans turned out to be absolutely priceless.
-It is still not entirely clear what exactly was captured, but after the sailors returned to Pearl Harbor, the briefcase with photographs of the K-129 came straight into the hands of the President through the hands of an Intelligence officer.
+It is still not entirely clear what exactly was captured, but after the submarine returned to Pearl Harbor, the briefcase with photographs of the K-129 came straight into the hands of the President through the hands of an Intelligence officer.

-Under cover of an expedition to use precious ore lying on the bottom of the ocean, over the K-129 wreck a mining ship Glomar Explorer was sent.
-It had an inside swimming pool in which it was planned to put the Soviet submarine after its excavation.
-The whole operation was, of course, a state secret this time too.
-On July 11, 1974, the Glomar Explorer anchored over the K-129 and started the construction of an underwater scaffolding connecting the ship with the Clementine rescue vehicle, which was located above the wreck.
-The release of the platform lasted for 2 days, and when the steel ticks grabbed the K-129, the colossal lift started.
+The mining vessel Glomar Explorer was sent over the wreck of K-129.
+It had a swimming pool inside, in which it was planned to place the Soviet submarine after her excavation.
+The whole operation, of course, was a national secret this time too.
+On July 11, 1974, the Glomar Explorer anchored above the K-129 and the construction of an underwater scaffolding connecting the submarine with the Clementine rescue vehicle, which was located above the wreck, began.
+Lowering the platform lasted 2 days and when the K-129 was grabbed, lifting the wreck from the seabed began.

-A year later, unknown perpetrators plundered Howard Hughes’ studio, a billionaire who worked with the CIA and the Azorian’s project, and the materials were placed into the media.
-As we can guess, after their disclosure the Russians become extremely angry.
+A year later, unknown criminals plundered the studio of Howard Hughes, a billionaire who cooperated with the CIA, and materials of the Azorian project got into the media.
+As you can guess, after their exposure the Russians were furious.

-The official documents concerning both operations are still secret (in 2010, some of them were shown to the public), but the photographing and partial extraction of the Soviet ship is considered one of the two or three greatest successes of the American Cold War Intelligence.
+The official documents concerning both operations are still classified (some of them were shown to the public in 2010), but the photographing and partial extraction of the Soviet submarine is considered to be one of the greatest successes of American intelligence during the Cold War.